ARRM TEAM RECHARGED FROM HOLY LAND TOUR

 ARRM is organized to cater to churches or individuals that may have an interest in international missions, but have no vehicle to achieve their goal.
 It could be a desire to have sister church relations, minister the gospel and provide relief items or just simply support by monetary means or other donations.

 Back to School Prayer Breakfast

-ARRM has committed itself to hosting an annual back to school breakfast entitled, “Taste the Difference”.
+ARRM has committed itself to host an annual back-to-school breakfast entitled, “Taste the Difference”.
 Approximately 100 people including pastors, ministers, educators, students and community activists attended the event held at New Hope Christian Missionary Baptist Church, 1033 E. 95th Street.
-Prayers, exhortations and gospel music filled the air, and speakers urged youth to focus their minds on pursuing quality education to compete effectively in today’s tough job market.
+Prayers, exhortations and gospel music filled the air, and speakers urged the youth to focus their minds on pursuing quality education to compete effectively in today’s tough job market.